-Dispatch A referral by the apprenticeship office of an apprentice to a origin, or sex.
+Dispatch A referral by the apprenticeship office of an apprentice to a selected, employed, and trained during their apprenticeship, without discrimination because of race, color, religion, national origin, or sex.

 Dispatch Date The date that an individual begins working as an apprentice.